onap/ccsdk-oran/docs/guide/developer-guide.rst

   * Optional configuration for using of DMaaP.
 There can be one stream for requests to the component and an other stream for responses.

+ * Controller configuration, which includes information on how to access the a1-adapter
+ * One entry for each NearRT-RIC, which includes:

+   * The base URL of the NearRT RIC
+   * A list of O1 identifiers that the NearRT RIC is controlling.
+An application can query this service which NearRT RIC should be addressed for controlling (for instance) a given Cell.
+   * An optional reference to the controller to use, or excluded if the NearRT-RIC can be accessed directly from this component.

+ * Optional configuration for using of DMAAP.
+There can be one stream for requests to the component and an other stream for responses.

-For details about the syntax of the file, there is an example in source code repository *a1-policy-management/config/application_configuration.json* This file is also included in the docker container */opt/app/policy-agent/data/application_configuration.json_example*
+For details about the syntax of the file, there is an example in source code repository */config/application_configuration.json*.
+This file is also included in the docker container */opt/app/policy-agent/data/application_configuration.json_example*.
 Using CBS/Consul database for dynamic configuration
 ---------------------------------------------------